Jobium/OSTARIS/README.md

-# VibSpec
+# Open-Source Tools for Analysing Raman and Infrared Spectra
-Python scripts for analysing Raman &amp; FTIR spectra
+Python Jupyter notebooks for importing, processing, and analysing Raman &amp; FTIR spectra